 Simply meaning barley soup, made it the Trentino-way is much more than that.
 Creamy, hearty and warming, this soup is healthy and fulfilling.
-Perfect for a winter night, the secret of making this soup so creamy is to soak the barley beforehand and then cook it very slowly.
+This is what to eat in Italy if you are on a winter holiday and it’s a cold night where you need to warm up after a day of skiing.
+The secret of making this soup so creamy is to soak the barley beforehand and then cook it very slowly.

 Among the local cakes, impossible not to mention the strudel.
 Direct legacy from the Austro-Hungarian occupation, this is a roll of thin dough stuffed with pine nuts, apples, raisins and a sprinkle of cinnamon.